ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingremovingservices.md

 2. In the **vCenter Server instances** table, click the instance for which you want to view services.
 3. Click **Services** on the left navigation pane.
 4. On the **Services** page, click a service to review information about it, such as the service status and other details.
-5. Depending on the viewed service, you can access the service consoles using the credentials provided on the service details and you can manage the service from here.
+5. Depending on the viewed service, you can access the service consoles by using the credentials that are provided on the service details and you can manage the service from here.

 ## Procedure to delete services for vCenter Server with Hybridity Bundle instances
 {: #vc_hybrid_addingremovingservices-removing-procedure}